Delivery See details

 -

-The animal’s mouth must be free of food.
-The syringe should be placed between the front and back teeth and the paste deposited at the base of the tongue.
-Immediately elevate the head for a few seconds to ensure that the product is swallowed.
+The animal's mouth must be free of food.
+The syringe should be placed between the front and back teeth, and the paste should be deposited at the base of the tongue.
+Immediately elevate the head for a few seconds to ensure the product is swallowed.

-Equimax Oral Paste for Horses is given by mouth at the recommended dose rate of 200 micrograms of ivermectin and 1.5mg of praziquantel per kg of bodyweight as a single dose, corresponding to 1.07g of paste per 100kg bodyweight.
-The first syringe division delivers sufficient paste to treat 100kg of bodyweight.
-Each subsequent syringe division delivers sufficient paste to treat 50kg of bodyweight.
+EQUIMAX® Oral Gel Wormer for Horses 18.7mg/g + 140.3mg/g is given by mouth at the recommended dose rate of 200 micrograms of ivermectin and 1.5mg of praziquantel per kg of bodyweight as a single dose, corresponding to 1.07g of paste per 100kg bodyweight.
+The first syringe division delivers sufficient paste to treat 100kg of body weight.
+Each subsequent syringe division delivers enough paste to treat 50kg of body weight.
 The syringe delivers sufficient paste to treat 700kg bodyweight at the recommended dose rate.

-To ensure administration of a correct dose, body weight should be determined as accurately as possible; accuracy of the dosing device should be checked as underdosing might lead to an increased risk of development of resistance to anthelmintic drugs.
+To ensure the administration of a correct dose, body weight should be determined as accurately as possible; the accuracy of the dosing device should be checked as underdosing might lead to an increased risk of developing resistance to anthelmintic drugs.

 Up to 100kg weight = 1.070g paste dosage